Windows, Mac OS X & GNU/Linux.

 - You can save recordings of your DIN performance as sample accurate, uncompressed .WAV files.

-- You can create and edit shapeforms, fractal waveforms and use 9 different geometry > sound plugins.
+- You can create and edit shapeforms, fractal waveforms and use the geometry > sound plugins.

 - You can make drones orbit each other.